 Scalping is an intraday trading style, which capitalizes on small price movements.
-It is the fastest paced and widely considered the most difficult style of trading.
+It is faster paced and widely considered more difficult than other trading styles.
 A scalper is in and out of a position very quickly, often within seconds.
-It is not uncommon for a pure scalper to wrack up hundreds of trades in a session capturing small profits, which add up over the course of the trading session.
+A pure scalper can wrack up hundreds of trades in a session capturing small profits.
+These add up over the course of the trading session.

 Scalpers typically use leverage and oversized positions to maximize the profits of these small price movements.
 This type of trading requires the trader to be very fast in decision-making and quick on the keyboard.
 If a trade goes against the scalper he or she will kill the trade without hesitation.
-Hesitating can wipe out profits fast and send an inexperienced trader into a tailspin of revenge trading which can ultimately destroy an account.
+Hesitating can wipe out profits fast.
+This can send an inexperienced trader into a tailspin of revenge trading which can ultimately destroy an account.

-Successful scalping requires a specialized set of trading skills such as mastery of price action and/or tape reading, emotional control, decisiveness, intense focus and the ability to strictly adhere to their trade plan.
+Successful scalping requires a specialized set of trading skills.
+Among them are mastery of price action and/or tape reading, emotional control, decisiveness, intense focus and the ability to strictly adhere to their trade plan.
 He or she shows no loyalty to a trade.
 If the trader is in a long position and the tape or price action tells them something different they will exit or even reverse the position in a split second.

 A scalper will usually stop trading when their plan tells them to.
 Generally this is when they have hit their predetermined daily profit target or max loss, the market is no longer accommodating their entry and exit strategy or the are simply mentally fatigued, distracted and/or unable to maintain the required focus.
 Understanding yourself and knowing when you are not performing at your peak is paramount to being a successful scalper.